pioneers/website/software/robot_api.md

 **team flag** Device that indicates your team during official competition.
 Has 4 small controllable LEDs

-**throw** Python programs will *throw* an error when they occur.

-**typeError** Error that occurs when Python attempts to use a value that is of the incorrect type.
+**teleoperated (teleop)**  Period during the game in which robots are controlled by human input via controllers

 **velocity**  Speed of something in a given direction

 **YogiBear**  Device that communicates with the motors

-**teleop**  Short for tele-operated.
-Period during the game in which robots are controlled by human input via controllers

-**teleoperated**  Period during the game in which robots are controlled by human input via controllers
 </div>
 </div>
 </div>